 One of Sheri Salata's favorite roles during her 21 years working alongside Oprah Winfrey was introducing authors to their audience as a producer for Oprah's Book Club.
 While Salata's days as a TV executive are behind her, she's found herself once again promoting a new writer.

 Salata, a Tippie College of Business alumna who became the Oprah Winfrey Show's executive producer and co-president of the Oprah Winfrey Network, has published her debut memoir.
 The Beautiful No: And Other Tales of Trial, Transcendence, and Transformation is Salata's revealing account of how she landed her dream job, only to realize after stepping away from the demands of TV that she had neglected other aspects of her life.

 In the book, Salata opens up about rebooting her life in her 50s and her search for health, happiness, and romance.
 She also created a free 64-page companion workbook to help readers identify and achieve their own dreams.

-As part of her national book tour, Salata will return to Iowa City for an appearance at 5:30 p.m. on Sept.
-6 at Prairie Lights Books.
-Tippie Dean Sarah Fisher Gardial will lead a discussion with the author.
+As part of her national book tour, Salata returned to Iowa City for an appearance in Sept.
+2019 at Prairie Lights Books.
+Tippie Dean Sarah Fisher Gardial led a discussion with the author.